tomaskebrle/tomaskebrle/src/routes/posts/how-to-use-firebase-v9-with-sveltekit.md

 published: true
 ---

 In this guide I will show you how to use firebase version 9 with sveltekit the best way I could find.
-So let's start.

 # Prerequisites